Adapting LLM Agents with Universal Feedback in Communication: Introduction

-\modelshort method is a general learning paradigm that can be applied to diverse tasks, such as decision-making, knowledge-intensive reasoning, and numerical reasoning.
-To collect communication trajectories and reward signals, we designed three structured communication patterns: (1) \textbf{Monologue} allows a single agent to generate trajectories in a self-talk style and get interactive feedback from environments; (2) \textbf{Dialogue} enables the agent interacts with other agents and external tools, and utilizes feedback provided by the environments; (3) \textbf{Analogue} facilitates the agent to learn through new examples generated by the teacher agent, and also leverages feedback provided by the teacher agent instead of the environments.
+To universally supports linguistic feedback and non-linguistic reward signals during communication, we design the replay buffer structure as a trajectory of tokens sequences (\fig{fig:buffer}).
+Such a replay buffer structure is applicable to diverse tasks, including single-agent and multi-agent environments.
+To facilitate collecting trajectories with linguistic data and reward signals, we devised three communication patterns: (1) \emph{\textbf{Single-agent Monologue}}: This pattern allows a single agent to collect trajectories contain linguistic data and receive reward signals from the environments.
+(2) \emph{\textbf{Multi-agent Dialogue}}: This pattern enables multiple agents to interact with each other and external tools to collect linguistic data, and utilize reward signals provided by the environments.
+(3) \emph{\textbf{Teacher-student Dialogue}}: This variant of multi-agent dialogue that collect the linguistic feedback and non-linguistic reward signals provided by a teacher agent instead of the environment.

-In addition, the training phase is based on reinforcement learning (RL), and our training loss combines the language modeling loss and the PPO loss~\cite{ouyang2022training} to balance the language consistency and reward signals.
-We also designed a unified replay buffer to store trajectories from diverse environments, where each generated token is treated as an action in the RL formulation.
-We apply distinct masks to tokens generated by the system, LTC agents, and other agents, respectively.
-These masks are utilized to apply distinct loss functions to various token types.
-The replay buffer is updated after each exploration phase and a subset of the buffer is sampled for the training phase.
-Through this iterative process, the agent continuously adapts to new environments.

-We evaluate LTC method on three representative datasets: \textit{ALFWorld} for decision-making, \textit{HotpotQA} for knowledge-intensive reasoning, and \textit{GSM8k} for numerical reasoning.
+We evaluate LTC method on several representative datasets: \textit{ALFWorld} for decision-making, \textit{HotpotQA} for knowledge-intensive reasoning, and \textit{GSM8k} for numerical reasoning.
 Throughout these experiments, \modelshort consistently outperforms the baselines.
 In \textit{ALFWorld}, \modelshort outperforms the strong instruction tuning baseline by 12\% on success rate, even in the challenging Pick 2 task.
 This shows that our communication mechanism enables the agent to learn from its experiences for task solving.
-On \textit{HotpotQA}, \modelshort outperforms the instruction tuning baseline by 5.1\% on EM score, and our LLaMA-7B based agent even obtains slightly better (0.6\%) performance than the ReAct-Tuning baseline which uses 9$\times$ larger PaLM-62B model.
+On \textit{HotpotQA}, \modelshort outperforms the instruction tuning baseline by 5\% on EM score, and our Llama-7B based agent even obtains slightly better (0.6\%) performance than the ReAct-Tuning baseline which uses 9$\times$ larger PaLM-62B model.
 On \textit{GSM8k}, \modelshort also beats the CoT-Tuning baseline by 3.6\% on accuracy.
 These results highlight the adaptability and effectiveness of LTC approach across varied domains.